ut-amrl-private/planning-assignment-1/README.md

 ## Part 2: Single-Piece King Moves

-Create a PDDL domain definition for a single king chess piece moving on an arbitrary sized board.
+1. Create a PDDL domain definition, `king` in file `single-king-domain.pddl`, for a single king chess piece moving on an arbitrary sized board.
 You must use the following predicates, _and no others_:
 - `(at ?p ?x ?y) `- Indicates that piece ?p is at the square ?x, ?y
 - `(adjacent ?y1 ?y2)` - Indicates that the x- or y- coordinates ?y1, ?y2 are adjacent
 - `(occupied ?x ?y)` - Indicates that the square ?x, ?y is occupied by another (untitled) piece